rajeevs1992/pyhealthvault/README.rst

-Python SDK for HealthVault
+The most complete Python SDK for HealthVault
 ===========================

-This project aims at building the most complete python SDK for HealthVault.
+The ``pyhealthvault`` is the most complete python SDK for Microsoft HealthVault.

+You can install pyhealthvault using the source

+   git clone git@github.com:rajeevs1992/pyhealthvault.git
+   python setup.py install

+Or you can install the last ``pyhealthvault`` release using ``pip``

+    pip install pyhealthvault

 Supported Methods
 ------------------